consint/Tumult/README.md

 #### Equalizer
 Works like any conventional EQ.
 Left-click to activate a filter.
 Right-click to deactivate it.
 You can move the individual filters using drag and drop.
 The Q factor can be set using the mouse wheel.
 Band 1 is a high-pass filter.
 Band two can be switched between a bell and low shelf filter.
 Band 3 is a bell filter.
 Band 4 can be switched between a bell and a high shelf filter.
 Band 5 is a low-pass filter.

+### Add / Import Samples
+Click on the + at the top right of the plugin to open the sample import window.

+#### New
+Clears the window and lets you import a new sample.

+#### Folder Import
+Opens another window that allows you to import all .wav files in a folder at once.
+Once you have selected a folder, the number of audio files to be imported is displayed.
+Use the gain and fade knobs to set the values for all samples.
+If you select ‘Normalise’, all samples are normalised during import.
+Depending on the size of the files and the sampling rate, this may take a little longer.
+Click on ‘Import’ if you want to start the import process.
+‘Cancel’ cancels the import process and closes the “Folder Import” window.

+#### Load
+Here you can open existing samples for editing.
+Note that only a click on ‘Save’ saves the changes.

+#### Save
+Click on ‘Save’ to save the sample with the settings you have made.
+After saving, the sample appears under the specified name in the ‘Custom’ category.

+#### Delete
+A previously loaded sample can be deleted here.
+This does not delete the actual audio file but only the entry in Tumult.

+#### Drop audio file or Right Click to open Browser
+Here you can import your actual audio file.
+Only the .wav format is supported.
+After successfully opening the file, the name and waveform of the file will be displayed.
+The name can be changed as desired.
+The loop to be played can be set using the two white bars to the left and right of the waveform.

+#### Fade
+Here you can set the length of the fade that fades out the end of the loop and fades in the beginning of the loop at the same time.
+This can prevent clicking.

+#### Gain
+The volume of the sample can be set here.

+#### Normalise
+Click on ‘Normalise’ to set the gain so that the sample is normalised to 0dB.

+#### File Info
+The length of the sample, the sampling rate and the file path are displayed here.

 ### Settings
 #### Show Spectrum Analyzer